 Approach your loved one: It’s important that you make your concerns known and try to understand things from their point of view.
 Remind them of all the things that recovery can hold for them; a job, increased socialization, and love.
 If your loved one initially resists seeking rehab at a treatment center, let them know that the offer stands and that you’ll love them no matter what.

-Why Consider Inpatient Treatment for Opiates Addiction at Rebound Behavioral Health
+Why Consider Inpatient Treatment for Opiate Addiction at Rebound Behavioral Health

 If you’re struggling with an addiction to opiates, you may have begun to realize the things that your addiction has cost you: your health, your wellbeing, and your relationships.
 You may notice that your life has slowly been taken over by opiates and you’re unable to do much beyond look for your next fix.
 You know if you quit the pills, you’ll be in agony, and this cycle of abuse keeps you coming back for more.
 There’s a better way, you just don’t know how to find it.